 The rear suspension system allows the track to move up and down dynamically, allowing the track to conform to the snow surface.
 As a result, the rear suspension system aids in traction and creates a smooth ride for the operator.
-There are various designs of rear suspension systems, some of which use coil-cover springs and shocks, and others which use torsion-type springs.
+There are various designs of rear suspension systems, some of which use coil-cover springs and shocks, and others that use torsion-type springs.

 D. Starting Apparatus

 Many modern snowmobiles are equipped with an electric starting device.
 However, manual starting devices are often available as a standby measure in the event of a failure in the snowmobile’s electrical system.
 While an electric starter can be much easier to use, the battery power needed can require careful maintenance and can present problems in cold weather.